The Complete Guide to Anti-AI Design in 2026

 sailop setup --ci generic

-For teams, Sailop supports shared configuration through your repository:
+For teams, Sailop shares its configuration through the repo itself.

 # Commit your Sailop configuration